 - you have a sore throat and a very high temperature, or you feel hot and shivery

-- your child or baby is not taking enough drinks or has dry nappies
+- your child or baby is not drinking enough or has dry nappies

 - you're worried about your sore throat

-A severe or long-lasting sore throat could be something like strep throat (a bacterial throat infection) or tonsillitis.
+A severe or long-lasting sore throat could be strep throat or tonsillitis.

-Immediate action required: Call 112 or 999, or go to your emergency department (ED) if:
+Immediate action required: Call 112 or 999, or go to your nearest emergency department (ED) if:

 - you have difficulty breathing

-- you're drooling or can't swallow your saliva
+- you're drooling or cannot swallow your saliva

 - your symptoms are severe and getting worse quickly